-One of the ways our society will be forever changed by the COVID crisis is how we meet.
+One of the ways the COVID crisis will forever change our society is how we meet.
 Prior to the crisis, zoom sales interviews were much less common than phone or face-to-face interviews.
-Post-crisis, we foresee web conferencing becoming a primary tool in the sales recruiting toolbox.
-Aside from eliminating travel and the associated costs, they can greatly speed up the time it takes to make a sales hire.
-To help you ace a zoom sales interview (whether you are a hiring manager or candidate) we give you our 4 Zoom Sales Interview Tips.
+Post-crisis, web conferencing has become a primary tool in the sales recruiting toolbox.
+Aside from eliminating travel and the associated costs, they greatly speed up the time it takes to make a sales hire.
+To help you ace a zoom sales interview (whether you are a hiring manager or candidate), we give you our 4 Zoom Sales Interview Tips.

 4 Zoom Sales Interview Tips.